KeiranHoward/Hangman/README.md

 Word Theme Selection:

-The application will have 4 separate ruby files each containing an array of strings representing a common theme.
-The user will be given a option upon a new game whereas they can select which theme or wordlist the word will be randomly selected from.
+The application will ask the user which word theme they would like to play.
+Each of these themes will relate to a text file in a word list folder.
+When the user selects a theme, the application will read the lines of the text file and return a random word using the .sample method.
+This word will then be used for the main game method.

 Save Game:

 The application will have an option which will save the current instance of your game and store it in a separate file.
 This can then be called using an option.
-The saved file data will be stored using a Ruby gem which will allow for a save and load function.
+The saved file data will be stored using JSON  which will allow for a save and load function.

+The JSON method will send and recall data of the word, current hangman display and attempts.
+This will be stored in a relative .json file using JSON arguments.

 Ascii hangman:

-When the user makes an incorrect letter attempt a component of a hang man image will be printed to the screen.
-Each time a wrong letter is added the hangman parts will be added incrementally.
+The application will have multiple stages of a hangman image made from ascii text.
+When the user makes an incorrect guess a section of the hangman image will be added incrementally.
+Once the hangman image has been completed the application will print a "you lose" message and ask if the user would like to play again.

 ### Flow Control Diagram